Mushroom-Lab/hackathon-ethglobal/writeup-for-ceramic.md

 But after careful researching, we did not find simple examples of implementing key rotation.
 The 3ID-connect package which can support existing blockchain wallets was also unfriendly to our backend programmers.
 We spent a lot of time here.

-On a video call with Matthew (cool guy, awesome!), he showed us the projects Ceramic team was working on: did-session and composedb.
+On a video call with Matthew (cool guy, awesome!), he showed us the projects Ceramic team was working on: DID-Session and ComposeDB.
 The former does not need to rely on the frontend, has pkh-did support, has user-controlled authorization, and has easy-to-use serialization and deserialization functions.
 The latter has the indexing support and data aggregation we want to use in our plan.

 A while after the call, our team completed the code snippet of did session.
 I have to say that this library is really convenient, but it is hidden in a deep position on Ceramic's official website, and the did-js-org website is not easy to find in the search engine.